-The file systems used on the NetComm Wireless platform are designed to handle sudden power cuts and bad blocks.
+The file systems used on the NetComm Wireless platform are designed to handle sudden power cuts and bad blocks without loss of data.
 There are two file systems in use, JFFS2 and UBIFS, depending on the product variant.
 UBIFS is always used for the two large shared partitions (/opt, /usr/local), while the root file systems are either JFFS2 or UBIFS.